Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements: Transmission lines in the doubled space

 with two pairs of conjugated variables with Poisson brackets $\{F_{\omel},\Pi_{\omega'\lambda'},\}=\{G_{\omel},P_{\omega'\lambda'},\}=\delta_{\omega\omega'}\delta_{\lambda\lambda'}$.
 The identification of the structure as being magnetic reveals to us the dynamical content of this Hamiltonian.
 Namely, under the canonical transformation $\tilde{F}_\omel=\frac{1}{2}F_\omel-\frac{1}{\omega}P_\omel$, $\tilde{\Pi}_\omel=\Pi_\omel+\frac{\omega}{2}G_\omel$, $\tilde{G}_\omel=\frac{1}{2}G_\omel-\frac{1}{\omega}\Pi_\omel$ and $\tilde{P}_\omel=P_\omel+\frac{\omega}{2}F_\omel$, the Hamiltonian reaches its final form

-Although at first sight in (\ref{eq:Lag_TL_modes_ds}) there are $2N$ modes in each degeneracy space, our treatment reveals that half of those are \emph{nondynamical} ($\tilde{G}_\omel$ and $\tilde{P}_\omel$), in that they have no evolution under the physical Hamiltonian (\ref{eq:H_quantized_ds_modes}).
-Once this result has been achieved, quantization follows in the same manner as before.
+Although at first sight in (\ref{eq:Lag_TL_modes_ds}) there are $2N$ modes in each degeneracy space, our treatment reveals that half of those are \emph{nondynamical} ($\tilde{G}_\omel$ and $\tilde{P}_\omel$), in that they have no evolution under the physical Hamiltonian (\ref{eq:H_quantised_ds_modes}).
+As we pointed out above, the telegrapher's Lagrangian is redundant, in that it presents a gauge symmetry that has no dynamics, and we have made this apparent by means of the canonical transformation.
+Once this result has been achieved and the nondynamical variables in phase space have been set to zero, thus making a concrete gauge choice, quantisation follows in the same manner as before.

-In summary, to this point we have shown that the telegrapher's Lagrangian (\ref{eq:TL_Lag_ds}) is amenable to quantization, and that it controls the correct number of degrees of freedom.
-The most standard way to quantize circuits, nicely summarized in Devoret's \cite{Devoret:1997}, begins by writing a set of equations of motion (EOMs), and continues by finding a Lagrangian whose E-L equations correspond to.
+In summary, to this point we have shown that the telegrapher's Lagrangian (\ref{eq:TL_Lag_ds}) is amenable to quantisation, and that it controls the correct number of degrees of freedom.
+The most standard way to quantise circuits, nicely summarised in Devoret's \cite{Devoret:1997,Vool:2017}, begins by writing a set of equations of motion (EOMs), and continues by finding a Lagrangian to which these E-L equations correspond.
 Notice that if we were to start from the telegrapher's equations we would first need to reduce them to the wave equation in the standard (reduced) approach and then understand those as the E-L equations of the Lagrangians presented as $L_{\bPhi}$ and $L_{\bQ}$ in (\ref{eq:TL_Lag_Phi}) and (\ref{eq:TL_Lag_Q}).
 We are following a similar route: we start directly from the telegrapher's equations and understand them as E-L for $L_{\mathrm{TG}}$.
-The redundancy is not made to disappear in the EOMs but rather in the Hamiltonian.
+The redundancy is not made to disappear in the EOMs (configuration space) but rather in the Hamiltonian (phase space).
 This we have achieved by introducing a systematic analysis, based on the telegrapher's duality operator.
-Although it is not necessary to use the doubled space for the description of the systems above, we shall use this systematic procedure to handle the quantization of a system for which it will prove crucial, with the inclusion of ideal nonreciprocal elements.
+Although it is not necessary to use the doubled space for the description of the systems above, we shall use this systematic procedure to handle the quantisation of a system for which it will prove crucial, with the inclusion of ideal nonreciprocal elements.

-\section{Connection through ideal\\ nonreciprocal elements}
+\section{Connection through ideal nonreciprocal elements}

-Let us briefly recap the fundamentals of linear lossless nonreciprocal devices \cite{Duinker:1959,Tellegen:1948,Carlin:1964}, and explain their inclusion in Lagrangian models with transmission lines, e.g. a 3-port circulator connected directly to three TLs as in Fig. (\ref{fig:S_3ports}).
+Let us briefly recap the fundamentals of linear lossless nonreciprocal devices \cite{Duinker:1959,Tellegen:1948,Carlin:1964}, and explain their inclusion in Lagrangian models with transmission lines, e.g., a 3-port circulator connected directly to three TLs as in Fig. (\ref{fig:S_3ports}).

 A linear ideal NR system can be generically described by a unitary, non-symmetric (frequency-independent) scattering matrix $\mS$.
 This matrix relates the amplitude and phase of input and output signals $\bsb{b}^{\mathrm{out}}=\msf{S}\bsb{b}^{\mathrm{in}}$, or voltages and currents at the ports